MOND as a transformation between non-inertial reference frames via Sciama's interpretation of Mach's Principle: Machian MOND

-Milgrom's MOND acceleration or gravitational field intensity constant $a_0$ is usually interpreted as a fundamental constant in standard MOND theory, but possibly related to the cosmological parameter of the cosmological constant $a_0\sim c^2\sqrt\Lambda$ with $\Lambda=8\pi G \rho_{vac}/c^2$ and $\rho_{vac}$ the energy density of the cosmological constant or dark energy according to GR, which coincides in orders of magnitude (a better match can be done with $a_0=c^2\sqrt{\Lambda/3}$, although integers and pi are onwards omitted for simplicity).
-In order to express $a_0$ in terms of the mass and radius of the universe, $\rho_{vac}$ is substituted for the matter density of the universe $\rho_{vac} \sim \rho_{u}\sim M_u/{R_u}^3$ with $M_u$ the causally connected mass to the local system of study through the radius $R_u$ of the observable universe, a relationship which also coincides in orders of magnitude.
-Newton's gravitational constant $G$ is substituted for Sciama's interpretation of Mach's principle $G\sim c^2R_u/ M_u$, so that $a_0\sim c^2/R_u$, and by reverse engineering, $v\sim c\sqrt[4]{M/M_u}$ in the equivalent deep MOND regime and $g\sim c^2\sqrt{M/M_u}/r$.
-Inserting both $g$ and $a_0$ into the original interpolating function, the speed of light cancels out resulting in a Machian MOND formulation
+In order to express $a_0$ in terms of the mass and radius of the universe, the cosmic coincidence implies $\rho_{vac} \sim \rho_{u}\sim M_u/{R_u}^3$ with $M_u$ the causally connected mass to the local system of study through the radius $R_u$ of the observable universe (or particle horizon radius).
+Newton's gravitational constant $G$ is substituted for Sciama's interpretation of Mach's principle $G\sim c^2/(M_u/ R_u)$, so that $a_0\sim GM_u/{R_u}^2$, and by reverse engineering, $v\sim c\sqrt[4]{M/M_u}$ and $g\sim c^2\sqrt{M/M_u}/r$ in the equivalent deep MOND regime.
+By pure dimensional analysis, $a_0\sim GM_u/{R_u}^2$ is also the only possible equation to obtain an acceleration from $M_u$, $R_u$ and other fundamental constants.
+The interpolating function is now invariant under global rescaling of mass and length, resulting in a Machian MOND formulation

-Thus, a transformation (\ref{eq4}) can be identified between the non-inertial reference frame due to gravity of a local system with a mass parameter $M$ and distance $r$, and a global reference frame of observable mass $M_u$ and size $R_u$ of the universe.
-The variable changed by this transformation is the gravitational force, or equivalently, a variable gravitational constant.
-Note that in (\ref{eq1}), the interpolating function depends on true acceleration, while in Machian MOND depends on Newtonian acceleration.